tyxxzjpdez/Dream/README.md

 ## Installation
 Our implementation of Dream is based on the [Huggingface `transformers`](https://github.com/huggingface/transformers) library.
-You should first install transformers by `pip install transformers==4.46.2` and `torch==2.5.1` as Dream use the [SdpaAttention](https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html) built in torch.
-Other versions of transformers and torch are not fully tested.
+You should first install transformers by `pip install transformers==4.46.2` and `torch==2.5.1` as Dream uses the [SdpaAttention](https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html) built in torch.
+Other versions of transformers and torch are not been fully tested.

 Run the model requires a GPU with at least 20GB memory.

+Thanks Apolinário for providing the online demo at https://huggingface.co/spaces/multimodalart/Dream.

 ## Usage
 We provide several demos to show the inference code of Dream.
 A simple implementation is: